Free agency and determinism: is there a sensible definition of computational sourcehood?: Towards a rigorous formulation of the conjecture

 by parsing the sequence

-via application of $\varphi$ to each entry, discarding those where $\varphi$ takes the value $\emptyset$. \begin{bozzed} \begin{definition}[Simulation preorder] Let $T$ and $T'$ be TMs.
+via application of $\varphi$ to each entry, discarding those where $\varphi$ takes the value $\emptyset$.
+This motivates the following definition. \begin{bozzed} \begin{definition}[Simulation preorder] Let $T$ and $T'$ be TMs.
 Suppose that, relative to our choice of simple functions $\mathcal{S}$, there is some $\varphi\in\mathcal{S}$ such that for every input $x\in\{0,1\}^*$, the sequence of configurations

 where $t_H$ is the halting time if $T$ halts on input $x$, and $\infty$ otherwise, can be obtained by processing the sequence of configurations

 where $t'_H$ is the halting time of $T'$ on input $x$, and $\infty$ otherwise, in the following way.
 One after the other, apply $\varphi$ to the $\mathcal{C}_{T'}(x,\bullet)$, and if the result is not $\emptyset$, then append the result to the list.
 In this case, we will say that \emph{$T'$ simulates $T$} and write